LukeCampbell5853/LukeCampbell5853/README.md

 # Let's build something.

-Currently in my final year of High School I am an aspiring Engineer and Science student.
-I love all things STEM from programming to chemistry and am always working on my next project.
-I am the creator and cofounder of [NavCS](https://navcs.pythonanywhere.com) and the creator of [PyGraphica](https://pypi.org/project/PyGraphica).
+Hi, my name is Luke.
+I am an asipiring Engineer who is interested in all things STEM.
+From programming to chemistry, and from physics to electronics - I love it all.
+I am a proficient Python programmer and web developer, and have worked on a wide variety of projects in those fields.
+When I'm not programming or continuing my study of Engineering and Science I love building robots and other electronic devices.
+If you have any questions about my past projects or are looking to collaborate on something new and exciting head over to the contact page and let me know!

 ### Experience stack